-As of December 31, 2018, the weighted average stated interest rates for our SBA debentures, the Public Notes and the Credit Facility were 3.344%, 5.875% and 6.000%, respectively.
-As of December 31, 2018, we had \$53.5 million of unutilized commitment under our Credit Facility, and we were subject to a 0.500% fee on such amount.
-As of December 31, 2018, the weighted average stated interest rate on total debt outstanding was 4.149%.
+As of December 31, 2019, the weighted average stated interest rates for our SBA debentures, the Public Notes and the Credit Facility were 3.392%, 5.749% and 4.788%, respectively.
+As of December 31, 2019, we had \$75.0 million of unutilized commitment under our Credit Facility.
+As of December 31, 2019, the weighted average stated interest rate on total debt outstanding was 4.665%.

-As a BDC, we are generally required to meet a coverage ratio of total assets to total senior securities, which include borrowings and any preferred stock we may issue in the future, of at least 200.0%.
+As a BDC, we are generally required to meet an asset coverage ratio of at least 200.0% (or 150.0% on and after April 29, 2020) (defined as the ratio which the value of our consolidated total assets, less all consolidated liabilities and indebtedness not represented by senior securities, bears to the aggregate amount of senior securities representing indebtedness), which includes borrowings and any preferred stock we may issue in the future.
 This requirement limits the amount that we may borrow.
-We have received exemptive relief from the U.S. Securities and Exchange Commission ("SEC"), to allow us to exclude any indebtedness guaranteed by the SBA and issued by the Funds from the 200.0% asset coverage requirements, which, in turn, will enable us to fund more investments with debt capital.
+We have received exemptive relief from the U.S. Securities and Exchange Commission ("SEC") to allow us to exclude any indebtedness guaranteed by the SBA and issued by the Funds from the 200.0% asset coverage requirements, which, in turn, will enable us to fund more investments with debt capital.
 Recent legislation, however, modifies the required minimum asset coverage ratio from 200.0% to 150.0%, if certain requirements are met.
 Under the legislation, we are allowed to increase our leverage capacity if stockholders representing at least a majority of the votes cast, when a quorum is present, approve a proposal to do so.
 If we receive stockholder approval, we would be allowed to increase our leverage capacity on the first day after such approval.
 Alternatively, the legislation allows the majority of our independent directors to approve an increase in our leverage capacity, and such approval would become effective after the one-year anniversary of such approval.